MarcoMussato/IoT_Project_NightWatch/README.md

 5. **Setup and Start Docker Containers**:

-   - Open the Docker application.
+   - Launch the Docker application.

    - Open a terminal or command prompt in the main directory of NightWatch (where the `docker-compose.yml` file resides).